omar-azmi/github_aid_ts/readme.md

   - enable only the `public_repo` checkbox if you will NOT be viewing your private repository's stats
   - enable the whole `repo` group checkbox otherwise
 - Scroll to the bottom and click on the `Generate token` button
 - You will now be presented with the access token.
 MAKE SURE TO COPY AND SAVE IT NOW!
-This token will forever disapear after you close the dialog, so make sure to save it
+This token will forever disappear after you close the dialog, so make sure to save it
 - Paste the token into this browser extension

 For a visual guide, see one of: